 - diluted yoga mat cleaner spray

-- Please use a cloth with soap water to wipe the mat.
+- Please use a cloth with clean water to wipe the mat.

 - Rinse with water and wipe dry with a towel or cloth.
 If the water does not clear quickly, consider washing it off again with the soft cloth.
 Leave it in the shade and dry completely, avoid direct sun exposure.